Flap Surgery: The Basics

 • Hemostasis.
 This phase begins immediately after surgery when platelets release growth factors that alert various cells to start the repair process.

 • Inflammatory.
-This process involves vasodilation so that white blood cells in the bloodstream can move into the wound to begin cleaning the wound bed.
+This process involves vasodilation so white blood cells in the bloodstream can move into the wound to begin cleaning the wound bed.
 Signs include edema and erythema.

 • Proliferative.
 This phase generally begins a few days after the injury and includes capillary repair and growth, granulation tissue formation, collagen formation, and wound contraction (7).